A dog owner must apply to be considered for the status, and meet the following criteria.

 - have paid dog registration fees on or before 31 July for the last two years

 - have all dogs micro-chipped in accordance with the Dog Control Act, including providing the microchip number to the Council

 - have a licence to keep multiple dogs on their property (if applicable)

-- inform the Council of any dog registration or residential address changes, including information on the death, sale, or transfer of any dogs, and including the birth of any pups.
+- inform the Council of any changes of dog registration details (dog or owner), residential and/or postal address changes, including information on the death, sale, or transfer of any dogs, and including details of the birth of any pups.

 The dog owner must have a property at which the dog resides that:

 - is suitably fenced and gated to contain the dog

 - allows dog-free access to a door of the dwelling for authorised callers.

 The owner must have complied with the requirements of the Dog Control Act 1996 and the current Christchurch City Council Dog Control Bylaw, and must not, in the last two years, have: